Essenceia/essenceia.github.io/content/projects/Floating_dragon/notes.md

 ##### Exponent

-The exponenet field doesn't use a 2's complement representation, but a "biased representation.
+The exponenet field doesn't use a 2's complement representation, but a biased representation.
 The bitstream stores the binary representation of $E+127$. $127$ is added to the desired exponent $E$ and is called the "exponent bias".